WolfieEngine/CSE380-HW2-S23-SOLUTION/README.md

 * Set random numbers/seeds in Wolfie2D

 ## Reading Material
-Not to sound like a complete and total nerd, but [Game Programming Patterns](https://gameprogrammingpatterns.com/contents.html) (your textbook) is a great textbook if you're interested in design patterns for games.
+[Game Programming Patterns](https://gameprogrammingpatterns.com/contents.html) (your textbook) is a great textbook if you're interested in design patterns for games.
 For this homework assignment, these four chapters are probably the most relevant.

 * [Game-loop](https://gameprogrammingpatterns.com/game-loop.html)
 * [Update Method](https://gameprogrammingpatterns.com/update-method.html)